Bitcoin Adoption: What Exactly is a Legal Tender?

 Since El Salvador accepted Bitcoin as a legal tender, the arguments about Bitcoin’s effectiveness as legal tender have grown intense.

-Some believe that using Bitcoin as a medium of exchange is highly risky for common people due to its short-term price volatility.
+Some believe that using Bitcoin as a medium of exchange is highly risky for common people due to short-term BTC price volatility.
 Others say that Bitcoin is not for everyone as not everyone can afford to pay its high transaction fees.
 Besides, the mainstream media has made it quite apparent that Bitcoin consumes electricity equivalent to some nation-states.
 Some also fear that Bitcoin’s anonymity will offer criminals a safe circle to exchange money and fund illegal activities.

 So, given these concerns, does it still make sense to use Bitcoin as legal tender?